19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of tax on gains or profits from equity remuneration incentive scheme

-13L\.—(1) Where a qualifying employee derives any gains or profits in any year of assessment, after the expiry of the minimum holding period, from any stock option granted on or after 1st April 2001, or any right or benefit under any share acquisition scheme (other than a stock option scheme) granted on or after 1st January 2002, to acquire shares in any qualifying company or in its holding company under a share acquisition scheme which satisfies the relevant percentage requirement, there shall, subject to this section and section 13J(6) to (9), be exempt from tax —
+13L\.—(1) Where a qualifying employee derives any gains or profits in any year of assessment, after the expiry of the minimum holding period, from any stock option granted during the period from 1st April 2001 to 31st December 2013 (both dates inclusive), or any right or benefit under any share acquisition scheme (other than a stock option scheme) granted during the period from 1st January 2002 to 31st December 2013 (both dates inclusive), to acquire shares in any qualifying company or in its holding company under a share acquisition scheme which satisfies the relevant percentage requirement, there shall, subject to this section and section 13J(6) to (9), be exempt from tax —

 (a) the first $2,000 of such gains or profits in that year of assessment as determined under subsection (2); and